crookseta/missing-values/README.md

-﻿# MissingValues numeric library for .Net 7+
+﻿# MissingValues numeric library for .Net 8+

 MissingValues is a C# numeric library for C# that introduces support for large integers and higher precision floating-point numbers.
-It supports .Net 7 Generic Math.
+It supports generic math.

 ## Features